muratk5n/thirdwave/en/README.md

 Hey it's not like the world needs the extra capacity

-"[Libya's] National Oil Corporation warns of a ‘painful wave of closures’ after forces in the east expanded their blockade of the sector"
+Al Jazeera: "[Libya's] National Oil Corporation warns of a ‘painful wave of closures’ after forces in the east expanded their blockade of the sector"

 ---